Gay San Diego

 Bars & clubs San Diego

-The Brass Rail (3796 Fifth) live music, Latin dance nights, drag shows, oil wrestling, Manic Mondays cheap drinks, 80's retro.
+The Brass Rail (3796 Fifth), men/leather/bears events, Latin dance nights, drag shows, trivia, go-gos, Manic Mondays cheap drinks & 80s/90s music; monthly girls' and boylesque nights.

 Caliph (3100 Fifth) an unpretentious, relaxed neighborhood piano and karaoke bar with outdoor patio, and good conversations.